Helen Croydon: Books

 In a media interview in 2014 she admitted facing criticism for the subjects of her first two books and defended the charge of being anti-relationship saying.
 “I think romantic love is one of the biggest human highs of all.
 But really, do you have to share a fridge?...I wanted to write about this, question if love has to lead to a sacrifice of self-identity and whether ‘the fairytale’ is such a great life goal in the 21st century.”

 2018: This Girl Ran: Tales of a Party Girl Turned Triathlete (Summersdale).
 This book was longlisted for the William Hill Sports Book of the Year.

 Broadcast

-Croydon has appeared on programmes such as Newsnight, Sky News, BBC Breakfast, ITV's This Morning, Good Morning Britain, Five Live and Woman's Hour discussing topical issues relating to her books and doing paper reviews.
+Croydon has appeared on programmes such as Newsnight, Sky News, BBC Breakfast, ITV's This Morning, Good Morning Britain, BBC Radio 5 Live and Woman's Hour discussing topical issues relating to her books and doing paper reviews.

 Personal life

 In 2018 she spoke about her love of triathlon, and has written several articles about how endurance sport has played a role in building resilience in other areas of life.

 In 2015 she qualified for ITU Agegroup Triathlon World Championships and competed in Chicago for Great Britain.